khalid-el-masnaoui/MySql-Notes/ARCHITECTURE.md

 **_Clients_** A MySQL Client is a command line tool or an application that talks to the MySQL Server  over the MySQL Client-Server protocol.

 **_Connection Requests_** The MySQL Clients send _connection requests_ to the MySQL Server.
 A connection request is simply a TCP-IP connect message sent to port 3306 on the server host machine.

+**_Receiver Thread_** Incoming connection requests are queued and then processed by the _receiver thread_ one by one.
+The only job of the receiver thread is to create a _user thread_, further processing is done by the user thread.